eorev/WhatsThePointer/readme.md

 Katie - added the text for score and question count, haven't been able to get it incrementing propperly yet still working on it

 Evan - formatted the pond gameplay scene and added some backgrounds and extra touches to enhance it.
 Added a back button too.

+Ethan - Worked on main game flow.
+User navigation from main menu to game and back.
+Organized code into distinct reusable files.